DataScIIEnce-ENSIIE/student-pack/README.md

 # Student pack

+This repository is aiming to centralize all available free student offers from various companies (Microsoft, GitHub, JetBrains, ...) in data-science and web development sectors (free services, products, ...).

-The official list of student offers is publicly available on [this page](https://datasciience.iiens.net/student-pack/).
+The official list of offers is publicly available on [this page](https://datasciience.iiens.net/student-pack/) *(french)*.

 ## Introduction